PETER T. STRUCK

 "Power and Divination in Iamblichus' De Mysteriis," Puissaince Divines dans L'Antiquité Tardive, conference, Académie Royale de Belgique, Brussells, October 11, 2013.

-"From Myth to History," Dickinson College invited lecture, Classics Department, Carlisle, PA, September 2, 2013
+"From Myth to History," Dickinson College, Classics Department, September 2, 2013

 "A Cognitive Approach to Divination in Antiquity," Aurthur O. Lovejoy Lecture, Journal of the History of Ideas, Philadelphia, May 3, 2013.

 "Divination in the Ancient World: A Cognitive Approach," Wesleyan University, April 25, 2013.

 "Idea Networks in Classical Antiquity: New Approaches to the History of Ideas," British Classical Association Ð American Philological Association Panel, University of Reading, UK, April 6, 2013.